zxteloiv/data_structure_ex/README.md

 Data Structure
 ============================

-Implementation exercise, in python and C, mainly containing data structures coverd by Coursera Algorithm course by Robert Sedgewick.
+Here are exercises to learn data structure and algorithms.

+*algo_sedgewick* directory contains the exercises for Algorithms course by Robert Sedgewick (at coursera.org)